swarmer/compendium/databases/in-memory-databases/README.md

 ## Data organization

-Instead of finding records by special ids, database systems can in some cases store direct pointers to whenever targer records are stored in memory, removing a level of indirection.
+Instead of finding records by special ids, database systems can in some cases store direct pointers to wherever targer records are stored in memory, removing a level of indirection.
 It's also easier to have separate memory pools for fixed-length columns and variable-length columns of different sizes.